Basic Design of Solder Mask

 Solder Mask Design

 Solder Mask, as the name implies, is not about preventing all soldering.
-Some novice engineers may mistakenly believe that patterns drawn on the solder mask layer causes areas to be not solderable.
+Some novice engineers may mistakenly believe that patterns drawn on the solder mask layer cause areas to be not solderable.
 This understanding is incorrect.
 Solder Mask refers to the areas on the board where solder resist ink is applied.
 As it is a negative pattern, the areas with patterns on the solder mask layer are not coated with ink.
 To facilitate understanding, let's use a snowy landscape analogy:

-Imagine a pavilion (A) as the solde mask layer.
+Imagine a pavilion (A) as the solder mask layer.
 After a heavy snowfall, the ground below the pavilion (B) will not have snow (solder resist ink), while the area not covered by the pavilion (C) will be entirely covered in snow (solder resist ink).
 Using this analogy, we return to PCB design for solder mask:

 1. Patterns on the copper layer represent the copper traces.